Frequently Asked Questions

 Are you new to the idea of kayaking and have questions?
 Below are answers to many questions common to those interested in kayaking.

-Touring kayaking is usually performed on still or slower moving water such as lakes, slower moving rivers, or the ocean.
+Touring kayaking is usually done on still or slower moving water such as lakes, slower moving rivers, or the ocean.
 Some of these opportunities can require a touring paddler to handle moving water, such as navigating waves or entering or exiting a beach at the ocean.
-The touring courses are for flat bottom recreational boats or touring kayaks.
-The boats are designed to move quickly in a straight line.
-These boats are for slow moving water where you are not required to quickly maneuver around obstacles.
-The goal for the touring kayaker is to be comfortable maneuvering their boat, while enjoying the outdoors.
+The touring courses are for recreational boats or touring kayaks.
+The boats are designed to move quickly in a straight line but you are not required to perform quick maneuvers around obstacles.
+The goal for the touring kayaker is to enjoy their time in the great outdoors.

 The American Whitewater Association ranks water from Class I to Class VI.
 The WTC training program paddles ONLY on Class I, Class II and/or easy Class III water.
 A student may choose to take 1, 2, or all 3 classes based on the difficulty of whitewater they would like to be able to kayak.